Course Title: Critical Frameworks A

 Course Coordinator Phone: 03 9925 2747

 Course Coordinator Email: firstname.lastname@example.org

 Course Coordinator Location: 039.03.007

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-When you are enrolled in Critical Frameworks A, you will be expected to engage with the range of fundamental principles and contemporary concerns informing art practices at an entry level.
-Lectures and tutorials will encourage you to discuss issues including aesthetics; the construction of meaning in art from semiotics to affect; material innovations; philosophical discourses affecting practice; contemporary understandings of site and place; and the multiplicity of art history/s.
-Discussions draw upon the many narratives that underpin our understanding of art today, including mining history and interrogating conventions.
-Classes are not specific to media but draw upon the range of practices from those that result in discrete art objects to the ephemeral and the social.
+Critical Frameworks A engages with a range of fundamental principles and contemporary concerns informing critical creative practices at an entry level.
+Lectures and tutorials will encourage you to discuss issues including aesthetics; the construction of meaning in art from semiotics to affect; material innovations; philosophical discourses affecting practice; contemporary understandings of site and place; and the multiplicity of cultural history/s.
+Discussions draw upon the many narratives that underpin the understanding of creative practice today, including mining history and interrogating conventions.
+Classes are not specific to media but draw upon a range of practices from discrete cultural artefacts to the ephemeral and the social.

-You will use this course to initiate your understanding of the social, cultural and historical context in which you practice and to begin a dossier of artists that are relevant to your practice.
+You will use this course to initiate your understanding of the social, cultural and historical context in which you practice and to begin a dossier of practitioners that are relevant to your practice.

 Objectives/Learning Outcomes/Capability Development

 This is a shared core course across the following programs: